MicrosoftDocs/defender-docs/defender-endpoint/transient-device-tagging.md

 - The algorithm is mainly based on the frequency with which devices appear in the network.
 - Transient tagging doesn't delete any devices from the inventory.
 It simply tags them.

-After tagging transient devices, by default Defender for Endpoint filters them out of the device inventory.
+After Defender for Endpoint tags transient devices, it filters them out of the device inventory by default.

 ## How do I work with transient tagging?